 - Huskies are able to learn to howl much easier

-- Howling is deeply rooted in the genes of Huskies
+- Howling is deeply rooted in a husky’s genes

 Dogs can bark for many different reasons, and this vocal behavior is usually territorial, something that Huskies are not!

 Huskies actually make terrible guard dogs for exactly these reasons.
-If an intruder was to come into your property, your Husky wouldn’t bark like most dogs, it’s like they would befriend the intruder.
+If an intruder was to come into your property, your Husky wouldn’t bark like most dogs.
+In fact, they would probably befriend the intruder.

 Some dogs may use barking to communicate when they need to gain the attention of their owners.
 This could include wanting to play, be let outside, or remind you it’s their mealtime!
 Huskies would howl or “talk” to you instead.